Ma1ns-g/Voice-Master-/README.md

 <img width="518" height="429" alt="Preview" src="https://github.com/user-attachments/assets/e6e679fa-e3c7-488c-a424-f08abb53d84d" />

+NOTE: USE DISCORD.PY 3.9.6 FOR THE BEST EXPERIENCE

 ## 📜 License
 This project is licensed for **Personal Use Only**.
 Commercial use, redistribution for profit, or selling this interface as a "service" is strictly prohibited.
 See the `LICENSE` file for full details.